TaikiSan21/PAMr/README.md

 **0.5.6**

-* minor change to `export_banter` no longer using list names to index **0.5.5**
+* minor change to `export_banter` no longer using list names to index and create unique event names

+**0.5.5**

 * `export_banter` now removes NA rows, and has reportNA option to see which ones are NA